ACT Clay Court International

 The ACT Clay Court International are two back-to-back tournaments for professional female tennis players played on outdoor clay courts.
 The events are classified as $60,000 ITF Women's Circuit tournaments and have been held in Canberra, Australia, since 2016.

+For the historical winners of this event see the ACT Open played at the Canberra Tennis Center from 1929 to 2006.